 You have a right to complain and we are here to help you, so don't be afraid to ask.

 If you are unhappy with a decision you should first check with the service to see if there is an appeal procedure.
 We have separate appeal procedures for areas such as:

 - homelessness decisions

 - acceptance on housing waiting list

 - council tax support calculations

 - parking fines

 You cannot use the complaints process for:

-- something you have already gone to court about or could have gone to court about
+- something you've already gone to court about

 There are times when a 'complaint' is not a complaint.
-For example, if you tell us that a street light is not working, this will be recorded as a 'service request'.
-If the street light has not been repaired to within a reasonable time and you have to contact us again then this will become a complaint.
+For example, if you tell us a street light is not working, this will be recorded as a 'service request'.
+If the street light has not been repaired within a reasonable time and you have to contact us again, then it will become a 'complaint'.

 We aim to deal with complaints fairly, but sometimes individuals behave unreasonably.
 This can result in those individuals putting unnecessarily excessive demands on time and resources while a complaint is being looked into.
 The document below sets out our procedure when this happens.